Table of Contents

 CAD software automatically performs complex geometrical calculations while creating a realistic model, as shown in the image below.

 CAD modeling assists in creating a virtual reality object that has the same properties as a physical object.
-Some of the properties that can be considered include material, weight, size, optical and psychical ones, and others.design model in solidworks
+Some of the properties that can be considered include material, weight, size, optical and psychical ones, and others.

-After a CAD design is complete, it should be exported to a CNC-compatible file format, examples of which are STEP and IGES.
+After a CAD design is complete, it should be exported to a CNC-compatible file format, for example, STEP and IGES.

-Then, it is necessary to convert a CAD file into an actual CNC program, a CNC turning machine works in accordance with which.
+Then, it is necessary to convert a CAD file into an actual CNC program; a CNC turning machine works by which.

 Pre-Programming

-Numerous software solutions enable the transfer of a CAD file into a CNC file, including CAD programs that have this option included.
+Numerous software solutions enable the transfer of a CAD file into a CNC file, including CAD programs with this option.
 The basics is that all of them use a programming language known as G and M code programming.
-It enables activation of a CNC machine programmable logic controller and executes a function intended.
+It enables activating a CNC machine’s programmable logic controller and executes the intended function.

-An example of a CNC program that has a CAD file integrated is shown in the image below.
+An example of a CNC program that has an integrated CAD file is shown in the image below.

 G-code